 Burberry provided motoring kit for the intrepid amateur and professional motorist in the early twentieth century.
 Record-breaking racing drivers including Malcolm Campbell and Selwyn Edge, who both raced at Brooklands in Hampshire, were amongst the brand’s patrons.
 At the same time, Burberry also dressed aviators in the formative days of aviation; this was not limited to aeroplanes but included hot air balloons.
 In 1937, Burberry sponsored a record-breaking return flight from London, England to Cape Town, South Africa.
 The plane called The Burberry was piloted by Flying Officer Arthur Clouston who wore an all-in-one Burberry gabardine flying suit.
 His co-pilot Betty Kirby-Green also wore a bespoke tailored Burberry ensemble.

 Finally, the trench coat is synonymous with the brand.
 The Burberry trench coat began as the Tielocken, patented by Thomas Burberry in 1912.
 The innovative design featured a belted closure, without buttons.
 During the First World War, Burberry adapted the design to meet the needs of the military with every detail, the epaulettes, gun flap, storm shield and D-rings designed to serve a purpose.
 The trench coat was worn by Officers in both World Wars and has evolved over 100 years to represent timeless British style and innovation.

 Burberry runway shows inspire with critically acclaimed collections, innovative digital partnerships and live musical performances.
-The global reach of the shows are extended with live-streaming on digital channels.
+The global reach of the shows is extended with live-streaming on digital channels.
 In February 2016, Burberry unveiled plans for the “see now, buy now” show format, which replaced its previous four show calendar with two mixed gender shows.
-Since the September 2016 show, collections are available to purchase immediately after the show.
-All Burberry shows feature products from all four seasons, designed for its global audience.
+Since the September 2016 show, some products from the collections are available to purchase immediately after the show.
+All Burberry shows feature products from all four seasons, designed for the global audience.